 What are the advantages of making documentation live post content versus PDF content?
 There are several:

-- Link-Ability – As web content a Job Description or Policy Manual can contain links to other content in the system.
-For example, if Job Descriptions contain “staff designations” or other organizational structure or compensation grades, etc., they can contain links to other areas of the Management System that have that content explained or otherwise available.
-There are also ways to provide term definitions, etc. using a “hover over” application.
+- Link-Ability – As web content, a Job Description or Policy Manual can contain links to other content in the system.
+For example, if Job Descriptions contain “staff designations” or other organizational structures or compensation grades, etc., they can contain links to other areas of the Management System that have that content explained or otherwise available.
+There are also ways to provide term definitions, etc., using a “hover over” application.

 Work on my church’s management system (The CCV Management System) continues.
 Check it out HERE.
-You’ll be able to view the home page, but will need a login to read any of the content.
-The plan is to make most of the content available here on Executive Pastor Online, though, over time with a little editing here and there.
+You’ll view the home page but will need a login to read any of the content.
+Most of the content is available here on Executive Pastor Online.
+Take a look around!